-The City will comply with all reporting and recording obligations as required under the law, including, but not limited to, reporting the COVID-19 case to the following individuals and institutions as required based on the individual circumstances: (1) employees who were present at a City worksite or facility when the COVID-19 case was present during the high-risk exposure period; and (2) subcontracted employees who were present at the City worksite or facility during the high-risk exposure period.
+The City will comply with all reporting and recording obligations as required under the law, including, but not limited to, reporting the COVID-19 case to the following individuals and institutions as required based on the individual circumstances.
+Within one (1) business day of the time the City knew or should have known of a COVID-19 case, the City will notify: (1) all employees who were present at the same City worksite or facility when the COVID-19 case was present during the high-risk exposure period; (2) subcontracted employees who were present at the same City worksite or facility during the high-risk exposure period of a COVID-19 case; and (3) other employers at the worksite during the COVID-19 case's high risk exposure period.
+The City will provide notice by either personal service, email or text message.